22nd Arkansas Infantry Regiment

-The 22nd Arkansas Infantry Regiment was a Confederate Army infantry regiment during the American Civil War (1862–1865).
-This regiment was originally organized as the 17th Arkansas Infantry Regiment, reorganized after the battle of Pea Ridge as 1st Regiment, Northwest Division, Trans-Mississippi Department, or Rector's War Regiment, redesignated as the 35th Arkansas in the summer of 1862, and reorganized and redesignated as the 22nd Arkansas following the Battle of Prairie Grove.
-The unit was also sometimes referred to as, King's Arkansas Infantry or McCord's Arkansas Infantry.
+The 22nd Arkansas Infantry Regiment was an infantry formation of the Confederate States Army in the Trans-Mississippi Theater of the American Civil War.

+Originally formed as the 17th Arkansas Infantry Regiment; it was reorganized after the Battle of Elk Horn as 1st Regiment, Northwest Division, Trans-Mississippi Department, or Rector's War Regiment; redesignated as the 35th Arkansas in the summer of 1862; and reorganized and redesignated as the 22nd Arkansas following the Battle of Prairie Grove.
+It was also known as King's regiment or McCord's regiment.
 This was the second regiment to be officially designated as the 22nd Arkansas.
 The first was mustered in at DeValls Bluff, Arkansas, on April 9, 1862, and later reorganized as the 20th Arkansas Infantry Regiment.